harmonicalchemy/my-opensim-docs/OpenSim-MetaWorlds/OpenSim-Grid-Docs/HAP-OpenSim-Region-Server-Build-Config-ALL.md

 ### Step 09 - Install Emacs Editor:

 If you never used a text editor before, install emacs using the guide below on both your local and server machines...
 There are plenty of cheat-sheets around and after a couple weeks of using it you will be hooked!
 Emacs is going to be your best app friend!
 I guarantee!
 (That is, your editor-of-choice-religious-attitude has not been poisoned yet by using another text editor...
 Of course...
 Right?)
 END: emacs recruitment pitch!

+If you don't care to get involved with emacs _(I cannot hardly blame you.
+I had that attitude once until I saw someone going fast as crazy doing all kinds of stuff with it.
+Then I was ready to bite the bullet)_.
+Just the same... there is a simple code editor installed by default on most Linux distributions clled **`nano`** This bare-bones editor works fine for doing the tasks below as well.
+In that case, skip Step 9 alltogether and simply use **`nano`** instead...
+Replace the word "**`emacs`**" in the examples below with "**`nano`**" and you will be all set...

 Emacs is available on almost everything!
 I usually install it from the package manager's right away first thing asap so I can get to editing files and managing the file system easier...
 This is especially important in the beginning stages of server provisioning without the help of yucky GUI apps like CPanel.
 OMG don't get me started on that!